A Values-Driven Law Firm

 To read more about our award-winning pro bono program, click here.

 O’Melveny’s litigation department has been likened to a “relentless Land Rover.”
 No matter how daunting the obstacle, according to The American Lawyer, “the firm’s marquee practice keeps moving ahead.”
 We routinely guide clients through some of the nation’s most critical legal matters: cases that seek billions of dollars in damages, that challenge the business practices of entire industries, or that attempt to criminalize broad swaths of corporate conduct.
-We are the premier entertainment industry firm and the go-to attorneys for the major airlines; we represent leading technology companies in high-stakes intellectual property disputes and we continue to help the country’s largest financial institutions navigate the aftermath of the global economic crisis.
+We are the premier firm for high-profile entertainment disputes and the go-to attorneys for the major airlines; we represent leading technology companies in high-stakes intellectual property disputes, and we continue to help the country’s largest financial institutions navigate the aftermath of the global economic crisis.
+O’Melveny Chair Bradley Butwin, who is based in our New York office, is consistently listed as one of the country's top securities litigators.

 - In one of the most closely watched cases in Hollywood, O’Melveny won a string of “blockbuster” copyright and trademark victories on behalf of Warner Bros. over its continued use of the Superman franchise.

-- Ending a complex international battle over computer memory, O’Melveny defeated allegations of price-fixing against SK hynix, freeing the Korean chipmaker from $12 billion in alleged damages.
+- Ending a complex international battle, O’Melveny defeated allegations of price-fixing against SK hynix, freeing the Korean chipmaker from US$12 billion in alleged damages.

 To read more about our latest victories, click here.

-O’Melveny’s transaction practice is an elite player in the fluid, fast-paced financial arena, whether advising biotechnology clients on groundbreaking acquisitions, representing major investment banks in underwriting multibillion-dollar offerings, guiding insolvent companies through high-profile chapter 11 proceedings, or spearheading the financing and distribution of entertainment programming for audiences around the world.
+O’Melveny’s transaction practice is an elite player in the fluid, fast-paced financial arena, whether advising biotechnology clients on groundbreaking acquisitions, representing major investment banks in underwriting multibillion-dollar offerings, or guiding insolvent companies through high-profile chapter 11 proceedings.
+MergerMarket’s 2014 league tables rank us among the Top 5 in global, US, and Asia-Pacific buyouts, and in Western US, Asia-Pacific, and Greater China M&A.

 To read more about our latest deals, click here.

-Recognizing that today’s business environment crosses borders, time zones, cultures, and industries, O’Melveny opened an office in Seoul in 2012—our 16th office worldwide and our seventh in Asia.
+Recognizing that today’s business environment crosses borders, time zones, cultures, and industries, O’Melveny opened an office in Seoul in 2012—our 15th office worldwide and our sixth in Asia.
 We were already a pioneer in the region, having opened offices in Tokyo and Beijing decades ago, and our China practice, which includes offices in Shanghai and Hong Kong, is now the largest of any US-based law firm.
-In recent years, we have added offices in Singapore and Jakarta, where we have an association with leading Indonesian law firm Tumbuan & Partners.
+In recent years, we also have added an office in Singapore.
 In Europe, we serve our clients through offices in the economic and political centers of London and Brussels.
 Wherever we practice, O’Melveny attracts talented lawyers who are eager to work alongside acclaimed colleagues in a global, 21st century organization, tackling the most compelling and topical matters for prominent clients around the world.

 For a full list of our office locations, click here.